CSCfi/csc-user-guide/docs/apps/ipyrad.md

 source activate ipyrad-0.9.57
 ```
 The actual _ipyrad_ command should always be executed in a batch job environment.
-For iPyrad tasks, that not computationally heavy, interactive batch jobs provide
+For iPyrad tasks, that are not computationally heavy, interactive batch jobs provide
 a good environment to run iPyrad.

 You can open an interactive batch job session with commands: